 Can you imagine a world where limited themselves to push-ups, sit-ups, and running as the only mandatory part of their workout?
-Would that workout prepare them should we as Soldiers-professional Soldiers-settle for less?
-We should
+Would that workout prepare them and their skill position.
+Why, then, is why the H2F program includes should we as Soldiers-professional Soldiers-settle for less?
+We should not.

 The ACFT is a better predictor of operational fitness than the APFT.
 The ACFT is scientifically aligned with the most critical, high-demand common Soldier tasks required for multi-domain operations.
-Additionally, the ACFT drives balanced and appropriate physical training that will hopefully reduce overuse injuries and unplanned attrition as a dietitians, physical occupational therapists, certified athletic trainers, and strength and by incorporating evidence-based conditioning coaches as part of the practices, such as mindfulness H2F Human Performance Team. and yoga into PT.
-The focus on Just as professional athletes tailor the nonphysical domains prepares sleep, and mental preparation to their manifests. sport, body type, and specific needs, we are also striving to take similar steps.
+Additionally, the ACFT drives balanced and appropriate physical training that will hopefully reduce overuse injuries and unplanned attrition as a result.